-The order runs South Uist, Benbecula and North Uist, from south to north.
+To be accurate, in the Uists and Benbecula, the order runs South Uist, Benbecula and North Uist, from south to north.

 The usual Outer Hebrides landscape rule applies – rugged, gloomy hills to the east, along an indented coastline, then a great big sky in the middle and endless beaches and machair to the west.

 Machair?
 Pronounced with the Scottish ‘ch’ as in loch, and an emphasis on the first syllable, this is the rich shell-sand pasture that lies behind the shore.